Integrated Human Activity Sensing and Communications: A Systematic View of ISAC Signal Processing

-Due to frequency-selective fading and antenna deployments, the delay-Doppler patterns of some human motions may be different, depending on spectrum and antennas, and are susceptible to external factors such as the moving direction of human and the locations of antennas.
-As a result, the received sensing signals from some antenna links may not show significant variations with the human target moving, and cannot improve the HAR performance of the ISAC system, or may even degrade the performance.
-In this case, subcarriers/antennas selection is indispensable to retain the signals that show significant fluctuations with the human movement \cite{wang2017device}, by using, e.g., convex optimization technologies.
-Additionally, clustering algorithms such as K-means can also be applied to the subcarrier selection task.
+Due to the frequency-selective fading and antenna topology, the variation patterns of human echoes associated with different subcarriers/antennas may be diverse, and are susceptible to factors such as the moving direction of human targets.
+The received sensing signals that exhibit a weak response to the human target movement cannot improve the HAR performance.
+In this case, harnessing subcarrier/antenna selection is indispensable for capturing the signals that show significant fluctuations with human movement \cite{wang2017device}.